Post updated: October 18, 2020

 It’s not exactly good news.
 But, when you’re trying to get your start, you need to be willing to do whatever you need to do to get some money in your bank account.
 Think about it this way: Taking on those little side projects help you to earn some additional money, while still being able to dedicate the majority of your time to hunting down gigs.
 You’ve gotta do what you’ve gotta do!

-Hopefully, in the not-so-distant future, you’ll be able to drop these sorts of projects in favor of dedicating all of your time to strictly writing.
+Hopefully, in the not-so-distant future, you’ll be able to drop these sorts of tasks in favor of dedicating all of your time to your ideal freelance projects.

 I can’t emphasize this point enough.
 You’ll have no idea how your freelance business is progressing if you don’t keep accurate records.